Skip to content

 AI Overviews and GEO — How They Connect

 AI Overviews are part of the broader GEO (Generative Engine Optimization) trend.
-The strategies that help you appear in AI Overviews also work for ChatGPT Search, Perplexity, and Gemini:
+The strategies that help you appear in AI Overviews also work for ChatGPT Search, Perplexity, and Gemini — citability, structured data, topical authority, freshness, and unique data aren't five separate to-do lists, they're one foundation viewed from five angles.

 A complete AI visibility strategy encompasses both SEO (Google rankings) and GEO (AI visibility).

-Before you start optimizing for AI Overviews, check:
+Before you start optimizing for AI Overviews, check whether you're even standing on the foundation that makes it possible:

 • Does your site rank in the TOP 10 for key queries?